Personal tax enquiry form

 Update your contact details online

 If you don't have digital ID you can change your contact details with customer and local services.

 Update your contact details by contacting Customer and Local Services

 Register for tax and get a tax identification number

 If you're new to the island you need to register as a Jersey resident.
 Your details are shared with Social Security, Revenue Jersey, Population office and Health and Social Services Department.

 Register as a Jersey resident

-If you just need to register for tax, for example you're already living in Jersey and need an ITIS rate or you're a non-resident you can complete a tax registration form.
+If you just need to register for tax, for example you're already living in Jersey and need an ITIS rate you can update us with your circumstances or if you're a non-resident you can complete the tax registration form.

 Make a voluntary disclosure